Is being in an area that’s growing quickly a good thing or a bad thing?

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Alaska have the grown the fastest.

-After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Last Frontier that have people climbing over each other to get in:
+After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Last Frontier that have people climbing over each other to get in.

-If you’re not–and you’re wondering why these places are kind of a big deal–keep reading.
+If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Alaska are growing like weeds–but first, a bit about our methodology.

 How We Measured The Fastest Growing Cities In Last Frontier

-To figure out which cities are growing the most, we simply had to look at the growth rates for cities over the last five years, according to the American Community Survey put out by the census every year.
+To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the begining of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

-- Population in 2014
+- Population in 2016

 - Population in 2010

-- Growth rate from 2010 to 2014 (The latest available data which came out in Dec 2017)
+- Growth rate from 2010 to 2016 (The latest available data which came out in Dec 2017)

 We ranked all 11 Alaska cities with a population over 5,000 people from highest growth rate to lowest.